intelux/ohm-made/README.md

 # ohm-made

-The Ohm-made integration for [Home Assistant](https://www.home-assistant.io/).
+The Ohm-made interfacing library.

+Designed to be used by a [Home Assistant](https://www.home-assistant.io/) integration.